The Bankrate promise

 Pollard says he uses the Amex Green Card for some of his regular spending as well as restaurant purchases and travel.
 This makes sense, considering he earns 3X points on dining at restaurants worldwide and on travel purchases like airfare, hotels and cruises.

-Also, note that, unlike other Amex cards, the American Express Green Card offers 3X points on travel wherever you book it—not just on travel booked through the Amex travel portal.
+Also, unlike other Amex cards, the American Express Green Card offers 3X points on travel wherever you book it — not just on travel booked through the Amex travel portal.

 On the dining out front, Pollard says he eats at restaurants three or four times per week, so his rewards add up.